|MEET THE TEAM

 The Front Desk

-Tina and Gill share reception duties.
-They will be your first line
+Tina, Gill and Charlotte share reception duties.
+They will be your

-of contact with the surgery whether you phone for advice, to make
+first line of contact with the surgery whether you phone for advice,

 enthusiastic approach to life rubs off on everyone in the practice.